Series

 There are many ways you can read a philosophy book.
 In this first in a series of blog posts, I'm going to explore what it means to read philosophy differently.

-We All Stand Together: Love, connection and community (Love #2)
+We All Stand Together: Love, connection, community

-We All Stand Together: Love, connection and community (Love #2)
+We All Stand Together: Love, connection, community

-In this week's class, we are exploring Amazonian social philosophies of love and community, and how for social primates, community is fundamental to how we live and love.
+Amazonian social philosophies of love and community, and how for social primates, community is fundamental to how we live and love.

-Welcome to the first lesson in our Season 2 series, taking a global perspective on the philosophy of love.
+A global perspective on the philosophy of love.

 Giving up on Philosophy?
 The Science of Wisdom (Wisdom #7)